Workers Voting Rights: Union Recertification

 State Highlights

 Allowing public employees to vote on the union that represents them will make these unions more responsive to their members.
 For example, in Iowa, state legislators enacted a union recertification policy for public sector employees.
-Now, many public sector employees in the Hawkeye State get to regularly vote for their union representation.
+However, even with this law in place, certain public sector employers in Iowa have found ways to avoid accountability, which is why WFO continues to educate and advocate for a fix that would allow every eligible public sector employee in the Hawkeye State to regularly vote for their union representation.
 According to the Show-Me Institute in Missouri, the cost of recertification process averages just $1.50 per voter and could be even less.
 The cost is paid by the union via filing fees; it costs taxpayers nothing and workers’ are able to have a say in who speaks for them.

 Share: Facebook X Email Print